farahasylah/Vue-Timezone-Weather-Compare-2.0/README.md

 # Compare Time & Weather at Location app 2.0
+Find out the date, time and weather statistics of the location at / nearest to your city.

-- Open Weather Map API (By name and geocoding latitude & longitude)
+- Open Weather Map API (By City names & Geocoding latitude & longitude)
 - Tailwind CSS
 - moment-timezone by Moment.js
 - icons by Heroicons